-This year the Fishing and Hunting marketing plan is reaching out beyond its traditional market to a broader group of nature-loving travelers.
+This year the Fishing and Hunting marketing plan is reaching out beyond its traditional market to a broader group of nature-loving travellers.
 The campaign is now moving into high gear, with an NHL hockey promotion and ads in geo-targeted lifestyle magazines.

-"Economic conditions in the U.S. have reduced the spending power of our core market, so it was time to appeal to a different type of customer - the type of traveler who seeks out wilderness experiences but who has perhaps never fished or hunted," explained Fish/Hunt consultant Shel Zolkewich.
+"Economic conditions in the U.S. have reduced the spending power of our core market, so it was time to appeal to a different type of customer - the type of traveller who seeks out wilderness experiences but who has perhaps never fished or hunted," explained Fish/Hunt consultant Shel Zolkewich.

 "You can see the approach reflected in the TV spot, which shows that the appeal of a northern lodge goes beyond big fish."